aryamanm535/bingo-housie-ticket/README.md

 # housie
 Housie/Bingo Ticket Generator

-It generates a Housie/Bingo sheet with 5 tickets.
+It generates a Housie/Bingo sheet with 5 completely different tickets each time.
 The constraints of a ticket are mentioned below:

 - A housie ticket has 3 rows and 9 columns
 - The numbers 1 to 90 are used, with no repetitions